 TSS is the pollutant of concern and a commercial device is inserted that has a 20% sediment removal rate.
 A stormwater pond is designed at the site outlet.
 A second stormwater pond is located downstream from the first one in series.
 What is the total TSS removal rate?
 The following information is given:

 Control 1 (Commercial Device) = 20% TSS removal

-Control 2 (Stormwater Pond 1) = 80% TSS removal (use 1.0 x design removal rate)
+Control 2 (Stormwater Pond 1) = 80% TSS removal

-Control 3 (Stormwater Pond 2) = 40% TSS removal (use 0.5 x design removal rate)
+Control 3 (Stormwater Pond 2) = 80% TSS removal